-- 3. Coaches Sunday Meetings.
-This does not prevent coaches from meeting on Sunday or from seeing films or planning an instructional program, provided that no athletes are involved in this meeting. - 4.
-Exceptions. - a) Travel on Sunday is permitted when required by TAPPS Competition which occurs on Monday.
-This exception does not include Easter Sunday. - b) If the regional and/or state golf tournaments are scheduled on a Monday, the one 18-hole practice round allowed at the regional and/or state tournament site may be played on the Sunday afternoon preceding the meet (no earlier than 12:00 noon) if permitted by the regional or state meet director. - c) Tennis.
-If the regional and/or state tennis tournaments are scheduled on a Monday, and if participants arrive at the site on the preceding Sunday because of travel distance, it will not be construed as a violation of this rule if school district personnel accompany or transport participants to a tennis court for the purpose of practicing on their own, if permitted by the regional or state meet director. - REGIONAL AND STATE TOURNAMENT COMPETITION ON SUNDAY.
-Regional or state tournament directors may reschedule postponed or weather delayed tournaments on Sunday afternoon or evening with prior approval of the tournament director and the participating schools and with prior permission from the TAPPS director.
+- 1.3.6.1.
+Travel on Sunday is permitted when required by any TAPPS Competition which occurs on Monday.
+This exception does not include Easter Sunday. - 1.3.6.2.
+If the regional and/or state golf tournaments are scheduled on a Monday, the one 18-hole practice round allowed at the regional and/or state tournament site may be played on the Sunday afternoon preceding the meet (no earlier than 12:00 noon) if permitted by the regional or state meet director. - 1.3.6.3.
+Tennis.
+If the regional and/or state tennis tournaments are scheduled on a Monday, and if participants arrive at the site on the preceding Sunday because of travel distance, it will not be construed as a violation of this rule if school district personnel accompany or transport participants to a tennis court for the purpose of practicing on their own, if permitted by the regional or state meet director. - 1.3.7.
+REGIONAL AND STATE TOURNAMENT COMPETITION ON SUNDAY. - 1.3.7.1.
+Regional or state tournament directors may reschedule postponed or weather delayed tournaments on Sunday afternoon or evening. - 1.3.7.2.
+District or Regional tournaments or meets not hosted by TAPPS may reschedule as noted above, but only with prior approval of the tournament director and the participating schools, and with prior permission from the TAPPS director.